butfirstchai.com

 • Add the wet ingredients to the dry ingredients and use the lukewarm water to bring the mixture together.

 • Bring the flour together and then knead for 8 to 10 minutes until it becomes smooth and elastic.
-You can use a little flour if it gets too sticky or you can drizzle water if it is too dry.
+You can use a little flour if it gets too sticky, or you can drizzle water if it is too dry.

 • Place the dough in a greased bowl, cover with a damp cloth, and let it rise in a warm place for 1-2 hours, or until it has doubled in size.
 Depending on the weather and humidity, it can take anywhere between 45 to 5 hours or more for it to rise.

-Prepare the Coffee Glaze
+Prepare the Coffee Glaze (optional)

 • In a small bowl, mix the instant coffee and powdered sugar with the hot water until the coffee dissolves.
 Cool slightly and add the heavy cream and pinch of salt. keep stirring until everything dissolves.
 Refrigerate until needed.